 As a movement educator, my intention is to teach an approach to movement that is evidence-based, progressive, inclusive and playful.
 I aim to guide my students in a movement practice that is not only sustainable and adapted to their needs, but also encourages their self-inquiry and exploration beyond the mat.

-Teaching content: Strengthening, Articular mobility, Somatic movements, Playfulness, Mindfulness
+Teaching content: Strength & mobility training, Somatic & exploratory movements, Playfulness, Mindfulness

 Teaching values: Inclusivity, Body-positivity, Durability, Authenticity, Evidence-based